Dr. Seuss Enters., L.P. v. Penguin Books USA, Inc.

 Dr. Seuss Enters., L.P. v.
 Penguin Books USA, Inc. 109 F.3d 1394 (9th Cir.
-1997) is a copyright lawsuit where the court determined if a copy of an original work’s artistic style, plot, themes, and certain key character elements qualified as fair use.
+1997) was a copyright lawsuit where the court determined if a copy of an original work's artistic style, plot, themes, and certain key character elements qualified as fair use.
 Penguin Books published a book titled The Cat NOT in the Hat!
 A Parody by Dr. Juice that use the artistic style, themes and characteristics of Dr. Seuss books to tell the story of the O. J. Simpson murder case.
-Dr. Seuss Enterprises accuse the publisher of copyright and trademark infringement.
+Dr. Seuss Enterprises accused the publisher of copyright and trademark infringement.